11 Causes of Rubber Plant Dying and How to Revive It

 4. Improper feeding

-Overfeeding Rubber Plant will cause the roots to die due to fertilizer burn.
-When the roots die, they cannot take up nutrients and water required for photosynthesis, thus the plant begins to die due to lack of food.
+Overfeeding will cause the roots to die due to fertilizer burn.
+This means that they cannot take up nutrients and water required for photosynthesis, thus the plant begins to die due to lack of food.

-At the same time, underfeeding the plant means that the plant is not getting enough nutrients needed for growth, therefore, the plant wilt and begins to die.
+Underfeeding means that the plant is not getting enough nutrients needed for growth, therefore, the plant begins to die.

 How to fix it

-Feed your Rubber Plant every 4 weeks during the growing period with a balanced, water-soluble fertilizer as per the manufacturer's recommendations.
-Do not feed the plant in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn and death of the plant.
-Read more on how to feed houseplants.
+Feed your Rubber Plant with a balanced, water-soluble fertilizer every 4 weeks in the growing period.
+Ensure to follow the manufacturer's recommendations.
+Do not feed the plant in the cold season to prevent fertilizer burn and plant death as growth is minimal at this time.

 How to fix it